Value Distribution Theory for Parabolic Riemann Surfaces: Introduction

 This regularity property of $R$ is crucial, since it allows to show --via the Baum-Bott formula and an elementary fact from dynamics-- that we have $\displaystyle \int_XT[f]\wedge c_1(N_{\cF})\geq 0,$ where $N_{\cF}$ is the normal bundle of the foliation, and $c_1(N_{\cF})$ is the first Chern class of $N_{\cF}$.

-We then obtain the next result, in the spirit of \cite{McQ}. \begin{theorem} Let $X$ be a surface of general type, and consider a holomorphic map $f:\cY\to X$, where $\cY$ is a parabolic Riemann surface of finite Euler characteristic.
+We then obtain the next result, in the spirit of \cite{McQ}. \begin{theorem} Let $X$ be a surface of general type, and consider a holomorphic map $f:\cY\to X$, where $\cY$ is a parabolic Riemann surface sich that $\mathfrak{X}_\sigma (r)= o(T_f(r))$.
 We assume that $f$ is tangent to a holomorphic foliation $\cF$; then the dimension of the Zariski closure of $f(\cY)$ is at most 1. \end{theorem}

+In the last section of our survey we give a short proof of M. Brunella index theorem \cite{Brun1}.
+Furthermore, we show that that this important result admits the following generalization.